FAQ

 “Do you grasp what these authors are saying?
 They are equating the physical necessity of eating—ingesting food in order to obtain necessary nutrients for life—as entertainment and recreation.”

 Perhaps the most important instruction recorded by Isaiah concerning the Sabbath is that God wants His people to call this day a “delight.”
 Regrettably, some have put a unique twist on these words.
 Many have interpreted them to mean that we are to do things to make the Sabbath a delight.
 In other words, find something that gives pleasure and do it on the Sabbath.
-After constructing such a premise, many in God’s church contend that going out to eat causes them to do less work, and thus makes the Sabbath more enjoyable.
-Therefore, going to a restaurant on God’s Sabbath is a delight and is in keeping with the words recorded by Isaiah.
+After constructing such a premise, many in God’s Church contend that going out to eat causes them to do less work, and thus makes the Sabbath more enjoyable.
+Therefore, going to a restaurant on this day is a delight and is in keeping with the words recorded by Isaiah.

 Such an interpretation is a HORRIBLE DISTORTION of the scriptures!
 God did not create the Sabbath to insure that man would have one day of personal enjoyment every week.
 He created this day so that our natural pursuit of personal desires would not so consume our lives that they would estrange us from the very God who made us.
 In other words, the Sabbath is not a day to seek personal pleasures, but rather to reject them.
 It is a day dedicated to embracing that which is holy.

-But what does it mean to call the Sabbath a delight?
-What is the delight?
-To better understand what God was conveying with this instruction, consider what He specifically said: If thou turn away thy foot from the Sabbath, from doing thy pleasure on my holy day; and call the Sabbath a delight, the holy of the LORD, honorable; and shalt honor him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words...
+If you turn away your foot from the Sabbath, from doing your pleasure on my holy day; and call the Sabbath a delight, the holy of the LORD, honorable; and shall honor him, not doing your own ways, nor finding your own pleasure, nor speaking your own words...
 (Isa.
 58:13)

 Here God is not telling His people to make the Sabbath a delight.
 He is instructing them to call it a delight.
 God’s people should delight in the great Kingdom the Sabbath pictures.
 That Kingdom will be a time of unimaginable abundance.
 The Sabbath is evidence that God will deliver that Kingdom and establish it when Jesus Christ returns in power and glory.
 In that hope is the delight He spoke of.